Chicago Bulls: 1966–75: Formation and early success

 The Chicago Bulls were granted an NBA franchise on January 16, 1966, making them the third NBA team in Chicago's history, following the Chicago Stags (1946–1950) and the Chicago Packers/Zephyrs (1961–1963).
 (Note: The team eventually became the Washington Wizards) The franchise was founded by Dick Klein, the only owner in Bulls history to have played professional basketball, having previously played for the Chicago American Gears.
-Klein served as the team’s general manager and president during its formative years.
+Klein served as the team's general manager and president during its formative years.

 After the 1966 NBA expansion draft, the Bulls (coached by Chicagoan and former NBA All-Star Johnny "Red" Kerr) were allowed to acquire players from established teams.
 In their inaugural 1966–67 season, the Bulls played their first game on October 15, securing an upset victory over the St. Louis Hawks.
 They finished the season with a 33–48 record, the best by any expansion team in NBA history at the time, and became the first (and only) expansion team to qualify for the playoffs.
 Guard Guy Rodgers, who led the league in assists, and forward Jerry Sloan were named All-Stars, and Kerr earned Coach of the Year honors.

 The Bulls initially played their home games at the International Amphitheatre before moving to Chicago Stadium.
 Despite their early success, fan interest waned over the next few seasons, with attendance dropping significantly.
 One Bulls game in the 1967–68 season had an official attendance of 891 while some Bulls games were being played in Kansas City.
 (Note: The Chicago Bulls played eight games in Kansas City because one of the owners, Lamar Hunt, owned the Kansas City Chiefs.)
 In 1969, Klein resigned as general manager and hired Pat Williams, who had gained prominence with the Philadelphia 76ers for his promotional efforts.
 Williams revitalized the franchise, making key roster changes and introducing the team's first mascot, Benny the Bull, which helped increase attendance and visibility.

 Under Williams and head coach Dick Motta, the Bulls made the playoffs for four consecutive seasons, including setting a franchise record of 57 wins in 1972.
 During this period, the team relied on key players like Sloan, Bob Love, Chet Walker, and Norm Van Lier.
-The Bulls made their first appearance in the conference finals in 1975 but lost to the eventual NBA champions, the Golden State Warriors, in a 4-3 series.
+The Bulls made their first appearance in the conference finals in the 1973–74 season, losing in four games to the Milwaukee Bucks.
+They also made the conference finals in the 1974–75 season but lost to the eventual NBA champion Golden State Warriors in a 4–3 series.
 Despite continued success through the early 1970s, the team faced challenges in the late decade.
 After four seasons of 50 or more wins, Williams left for Philadelphia, and Motta took on both the coaching and general manager roles.
 The Bulls' performance declined significantly, culminating in a 24–58 season in 1975–76.
 As a result, Motta was fired and replaced by Ed Badger.